fernandoPalaciosGit/crud-airlines/README.md

 # Testing Airlines details with CRUD

 Minimal project setup for a Vanilla JavaScript project running with Webpack and Babel for a frontend application.
-CRUD is build in JAVA
+CRUD is build in JAVA spring

 ## Installation